How to Give and Receive Feedback

 2 Be Specific

 It's hard to deal with generalities.
 Don’t say things ‘you always do this.’
 Provide examples.
-Be specific about what it is you loved or what needs improvement.
+Be specific about what it is you love or what needs improvement.

 Back this up with evidence.
 Be clear on the impact it had and the consequences.
 Try to keep it rational, not personal.